zero-functional/zero-functional/README.md

 check(@[11,2,0,-2,1,3,-1] --> indexedMax() == (11,0))
 ```

-Note that a named tuple is created and the index is also accessible via `.idx` and the actual item with `.item`.
+Note that a named tuple is created and the index is also accessible via `.idx` and the actual element with `.elem`.

 ### foreach